jrp2014/smuggler2/README.md

 - `ReplaceExports` - replace any existing module export list with one containing all available exports (which, again, you can, of course, then prune to your requirements).

-Any other option value is used to generate a source file with the option value used as a new extension rather than replacing the original file (`new` in the following example)
+Any other option value is used to generate a source file with a new extension of the option value (`new` in the following example) rather than replacing the original file.

 ```Cabal
     ghc-options: -fplugin:Smuggler2.Plugin -fplugin-opt=Smuggler2.Plugin:new
 ```

-Thhis will create output files with a `.new` suffix rather the overwriting the originals.
+This will create output files with a `.new` suffix rather the overwriting the originals.

-A lovely addition to this package is that it automatically supports on-the-fly feature if you use it with `ghcid`.
-Smuggler2 doesn't perform file changes when there are no unused imports.
+Smuggler2 tries not to perform file changes when there are no unused imports or exports to be added or replaced.
 So you can just run `ghcid` as usual:

 ```bash
 ghcid --command='cabal repl'
 ```

+If you add `-v` to your `ghc-options`

 ## Caveats

+`Smugggler2` is robust -- it can chew through the [agda](https://github.com/agda/agda) codebase of over 370 modules with complex interdependencies and be tripped over by only
+- a handful of pattern synonym imports,
+- a couple of ambiguous exports (are we trying to export something defined in the current module or something with the same name from an imported module)
+- and a couple of imports where both qualifed and unqualifed version of the module are imported and there are references to both qualified and unqualifed version of the same names

+But there are some caveats, most of which are either easy enough to work around (and still benefit from a great reduction in keyboard work):
 - `Smuggler2` rewrites the existing imports, rather than attempting to prune them.
-This is a more aggressive approach than `smuggler` which focuses on removing redundant imports.
-This has advantages and disadvantages.
+(This is a more aggressive approach than `smuggler` which focuses on removing redundant imports.)
+It has advantages and disadvantages.
 The advantage is that a minimal set of imports is generated in a reproducable format.
-  The disdvantage is that imports may be reordered, comments dropped, external or blank lines, internal imports mixed with external, etc.
+  The disdvantage is that imports may be reordered, comments and blankdropped, external imports mixed with external, etc.

 - By default `Smuggler2` does not remove imports completely because an import may be being used to only import instances of typeclasses, So it will leave stubs like